nightbot/docs/control-panel/timers.md

 ### Managing Timers

-On the Panel screen you will see a list of all timers you have created.
-All displaying their current status, timer name, timer message, and action buttons.
+The Panel screen lists all timers; displaying their current status, name, message, and action buttons.

 #### Action Buttons

-- *Disable/Enable* - The Disable/Enable button can be used to turn off and on your timers.
+- *Disable/Enable* - Can be used to turn off and on your timers.
 This will change the far left column status after clicking.

-- *Edit* - The Edit button will re-open the popup to edit current timers.
+- *Edit* - Reopen the popup to edit current timers.
 Be sure to hit Submit to save changes otherwise changes will be lost.

-- *Delete* - The Delete button will prompt you to confirm that you want to remove your timer.
+- *Delete* - The Delete button will open a prompt to remove that timer.

 ### Tips